IDSP22/Final_Project_Deep_Sedation/README.md

   clinicians could play with the data.

 * How do they expect the visualizations going to help the decision making process, if there is any expectation?
-  - The want to sensibilize about the disparity to create awareness of the problem and its implications.
+  - They want to sensitize about the disparity to create awareness of the problem and its implications.

 * How do you picture the dynamic visualization?
   -Mostly we have discussed a dashboard with dynamic tables.